archana1998/personal_website/content/authors/admin/_index.md

 I'm very interested in research in the areas of Image Processing and Computer Vision, and wish to explore different applications in these fields as I motivate and prepare myself for a career as a researcher.

+In my free time, I like to read books, play badminton and work out.
+I like taking long walks and I'm waiting to be able to go on treks and hikes once the pandemic blows over!

 I'm actively looking for Research Assistantship / PhD opportunities starting fall 2021.
 Do get in touch with me if you're up for a chat!